ioccc-src/winner/bugs.md

-If you do wish to provide an alternate version of the program that does not need compiler supporting you are welcome to summit such code via a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) and we will be happy to credit you in the entry's _README.md_ file.
+If you do wish to provide an alternate version of the program that does not need compiler supporting you are welcome to summit such code via a [GitHub pull request](https://github.com/ioccc-src/temp-test-ioccc/pulls) and we will be happy to credit you in the [thanks file](thanks-for-fixes.md).

 NOTE: as of commit fa8a9b8b28a6b69a6b4efd74a45402f745e280b3 we believe that all the entries with this problem have been fixed due [Cody Boone